 37 Status • • • • Actions Operational and New Zealand supply chain emissions decreased due to lower emissions in Supply, for example in coastal shipping and ground freight of fuel to our sites.
 We voluntarily offset 58,000tCO2e this year to cover our operational emissions, including those from corporate travel, retail electricity, coastal shipping and hauliers.
 We measure and manage our waste.
 As a proportion of waste, landfill volumes increased this year.
 Electricity consumption is measured across our offices and retail network.
-This year electricity consumption decreased at our retail sites. rt sustainability Our supplier Code of Conduct is being used for procurement decisions and contracts for major suppliers, including for ground fleet distribution of fuel and refined imported products.
+This year electricity consumption decreased at our retail sites. sustainability Our supplier Code of Conduct is being used for procurement decisions and contracts for major suppliers, including for ground fleet distribution of fuel and refined imported products.
 Our minimum energy standard for shipping was implemented, increasing the use of the most energy efficient ships.
-Biodiesel production is underway (500,000+ litres B100 in FV19) and we are focusing on ramping up production and rolling out delivery to our customers.
-Our investment in climate-positive car sharing company Mevo is consistent with a pathway to the future of mobility we foresee.
-The Mevo team have established a strong presence in the Wellington market and are well positioned to grow the unique free-floating car sharing product with both consumers and businesses, with its registered members up by more than 340% and monthly trips up by more than 270%. ≡ Мепи Outcome Use less and waste less in our operations Reduce carbon emissions Reduce waste to landfill Reduce electricity use Making purchasing decisions that support sustainability Supply chain Customers reduce fossil fuel use Lower-carbon products and services The year that was Our Climate Change Statement Our Environmental Sustainability stand commits us to three outcomes with targets to achieve g good of the are ng than et out at targets o.
-We've made some good progress, but we need to do more o more Z Energy Annual Report 2019 Environmental Sustainability Ċ Our Cilmate Change Statement Our Environmental Sustainability stand commits us to three outcomes with targets to achieve by 2020.
-We are making good progress against many of the proving more challenging than otners.
+Biodiesel production is underway (500,000+ litres B100 in FY19) and we are focusing on ramping up production and rolling out delivery to our customers.
+Our investment in climate-positive car sharing company Mevo is consistent with a pathway to the future of mobility we forese.
+I ne Mevo team nave estabilished a strong presence in the Weilington market and are well positioned to grow the unique free-floating car sharing product with both consumers and businesses, with its registered members up by more than 340% and monthly trips up by more than 270%.
+Wenu Outcome Use less and waste less in our operations Reduce carbon emissions Reduce waste to landfill Reduce electricity use Making purchasing decisions that support sustainability Supply chain Customers reduce fossil fuel use Lower-carbon products and services Z Energy Annual Report 2019 The year that was Environmental Sustainability Our Climate Change Statement Our Environmental Sustainability stand commits us to three outcomes with targets to achieve by 2020.
+We are making good progress against many of the proving more challenging than others.
 A summary is set out at right.
 Full details on our targets are available at z.co.nz.
-We are on track and doing well some good progress, t We are not on track and need to do more emerge over time.
+We are on track and doing well We are not on track and need to do more emerge over time.
 We use the BusinessNZ Forecasting future demand for fossil fuels becomes more complex when considering Energy Council scenarios as outlined on technology developments that may page 46 of this report.